4 Dyslexia Myths That Can Confuse Parents

 Physicians and other medical providers are typically not trained in how to evaluate learning disorders like dyslexia.
 The exception might be some developmental pediatricians, who have additional training in cognition and learning.
 The professionals who are trained to evaluate learning disorders more often include psychologists, special educators, and speech-language pathologists.
 See Who is Qualified to Make a Dyslexia Diagnosis?

-To find out more about the diagnosis and treatment of dyslexia, or to learn more about myth-busting dyslexia research, contact Lexercise today.
+Learn more about our online dyslexia treatment services today.
+To find out more about myth-busting dyslexia research, contact Lexercise today.

 Leave a comment